harentius/GrammifyAI/README.md

 ## Usage
   1. Select the text you want to enhance.
-  2. Press ⌘ + U or your custom combination if you have changed it.
+  2. Press `⌘ + U` or your custom combination if you have changed it.
-  3. You may close the window if you want by pressing the cross symbol or ⌘ + W.
+  3. You'll see the suggested correction in diff format.
+  You may just click in input field to obtain back the focus.
-  4. You can insert the corrected text using ⌘ + V.
+  4. You can insert the corrected text using `⌘ + V`.

 ## Known successful use cases
 I use the GrammifyAI application in *Slack*, *Chrome*, *Notion*, *Messenger*, and any standard web form.